artem-zinnatullin/KEEP/proposals/stdlib/result.md

 fun findUserByName(name: String): FindUserResult
 ```

-_Exceptions_ in Kotlin are designed for the failures that usually do not require local handling at each call site.
+_Exceptions_ in Kotlin are designed for the errors that usually do not require local handling at each call site.
 This includes several broad areas &mdash; logic and programming errors like index bounds problems and various checks
 for internal invariants and preconditions, environment problems, out of memory conditions, etc.
-These failures are usually non-recoverable (or are not supposed to be recovered from) and are handled in some
+These errors are usually non-recoverable (or are not supposed to be recovered from) and are handled in some
 centralized way by logging or otherwise reporting them for troubleshooting, typically terminating application
-or, sometimes, attempting to restart or to reinitialize an application as a whole or just its failing subsystem.
+or, sometimes, attempting to restart or to reinitialize an application as a whole or just its errored subsystem.
 This is where default exceptions behaviour to abort current operation and propagate it up the call stack comes in handy.

 External environment problems like network or file input/output errors represent a corner case here.